garrett-ordner/friendly-pages/README.md

 ### Skin

-You can also add a different skin (make sure it's in quotes, not entered like the "default" is).
+You can also add a different skin (make sure it's in quotes).
 The available skins are "air", "aqua", "contrast", "dark", "dirt, "mint", "neon", "plum", and "sunrise".

 ### Google Maps Location